Learnings from the PMO (Part II of II)

 Communicate, Communicate, Communicate

+Well, the title says it all.
+These days we have so many tools for communication at our disposal - the email, the SMS, the cell-phone and what not, yet there is so little of communication.
 Yes, we do talk a lot, email and message a lot but are we able to pass on an idea in our head with the same intensity and precision to another head?
 Lack of proper communication according to me is the root cause of all problems political and other wise in today’s organizations.
 So do I have the answer, well for starters -

 Speak it out - Bring your thoughts in the open and do not be afraid of being ridiculed.
 But, try to remain neutral and objective.
-Use the logic of
+Use the logic of elevator pitches during all business conversations.

 Write better – Pithy emails are good as long as they communicate properly.
 Many a time most of the information we want to communicate is left in our head.